shashwat-9/DevOps/Kubernetes/Notes/Module2.md

  - Use `kubectl create ns nsname` to create a Namespace.
  - `kubectl run podname --image=imageName -n nspace`, this cmd runs the pod in the specified namespace.
  - Similarly, `kubectl get pods -n nspace`, will look for pods in the nspace namespace and the default namespace.
- - To delete the namespace, we can use `kubectl delete -n nspace pod podname`
+ - To delete a pod in a namespace, we can use `kubectl delete -n nspace pod podname`

 ##### 5. Pod TroubleShooting
  - Use `kubectl get pods` to check on current Pod status.